Search by Date in Gmail

-Many of us have had our Gmail accounts for a lot of years now, and in many cases for over a decade.
+Many of us have had our Gmail accounts for a lot of years now and, in many cases, for over a decade.
 Considering the average person receives thousands of emails per year, many of us have a huge backlog of emails in our inbox or various folders.
 But what happens when we need to find one of these old emails?
 The problem gets even harder when the email isn't properly labeled, has no unique keywords to search for, or can't remember the sender/receiver.

 As you'd expect from any reasonable email client, Gmail allows you to search for emails by date, although doing it is not quite as obvious as it could be.
 There are two ways to search by date, via the Search Options menu, and using a certain syntax in the search bar.
 We'll go over both here.